With a big ol’ Texas-size kick from the chipotle, this Shrimp & Corn Chowder with Chipotle is a big hit with creamy soup fans!

 What To Serve With Shrimp & Corn Chowder with Chipotle?

-A good sandwich or crusty heel of bread is all you need with this tasty soup.
+A good sandwich or crusty heel of bread with this amazing Tomato Jam is all you need with this tasty soup.

 Or, go for a nice green salad.